Expectations for Trainees

 5. Be a responsible co-author: Circulate all presentations, publications, and posters to all co-authors at least one week (and preferably two weeks) prior to submission/presentation.
 This is particularly important for conference or invited presentations, to avoid delivering underdeveloped presentations that reflect poorly on the LAB, university, and, most of all, on you.
 Give your co-authors enough time to provide feedback on your work (or, in rare instances, to remove themselves as co-authors or suggest that your work is not ready for presentation).

-6. Actively seek internal and external funding: Graduate teaching/research assistantships, which include a tuition waiver and modest stipend, are available for ~50% of most students’ semesters.
+6. Actively seek internal and external funding: Graduate teaching/research assistantships, which include a tuition waiver and modest stipend, are an important source of student funding.
 Departmental funds are set aside for your use for travel (e.g., to attend a conference or to collect data).
 These sources of support will not be adequate to cover all of the costs of living, research, and travel you are likely to incur each year, so you will need to secure additional funding.
 Identify and prioritize funding sources, and note application/proposal due dates.
 (Prospects include the NSF, Wenner-Gren Foundation, National Geographic Society, Leakey Foundation, American Philosophical Society, Fulbright and Fulbright-Hays programs, and many others.)
 Seek feedback from your advisors and mentors on funding application drafts and plan for multiple rounds of revision before submission.
-Anticipate that you will “revise and resubmit” at least once; it is rare to receive funding on a first try.
-You cannot reasonably anticipate that the need to secure funding for your research will ever go away, so begin the habit of actively, constantly seeking funding now.
+Anticipate that you will resubmit proposals at least once; it is rare to receive funding on a first try.
+You cannot reasonably anticipate that the need to secure funding for your research will ever go away, so begin the habit of actively, regularly seeking funding now.

 7. Be aware of departmental requirements for each stage of the MA/PhD as well as requirements that are unique to you: All students in our program share a foundation in biological anthropology that comes from similar coursework and qualifying exam requirements; however, you should not expect that your training will exactly replicate the experience of any other student.
 We provide mentorship and training that is uniquely tailored to each student’s interests and needs, culminating in unique dissertation research.
 You should seek information about the program’s general requirements from the LAB Director or Graduate Program Director, and take an active role in shaping your training to your interests and goals.